-Guidance for checking lease agreements is available on iPostID-2-6717.
-Contact Corporate-Finance@somerset.gov.uk should you have any queries.
+Guidance for checking lease agreements is available from Corporate-Finance@somerset.gov.uk should you have any queries.

 The LA requires all maintained schools to complete an annual return at year end detailing any leases that schools have entered into and confirming that they are not finance leases.
 The Headteacher ensures that a signed copy of the annual leases return is sent to the LA.